aparij/MarkDownSourceBlog/first.md

            ['eeee', 'gggggg']],
           dtype='|S6')

-and I’m looking for strings that contain ‘MR’ substring
+and I’m looking for strings that contain ‘MR’.I should get :

-I want to get

-[[ True, False],
+    [True, False],
     [False, False],
-[False, False]]
+    [False, False]

-because ‘aaMRac’  is the only that contains ‘MR’.
+because ‘aaMRac’ is the only cell that one contains ‘MR’.
+Trying :

-‘MR’ in nparr
+    In [5]: 'MR' in nparr
+    Out[5]: False

-will give me False because it will test for string to string equality and return the answer for entire array.
+Gives me False because it tests for a string to string equality and returns the answer for the entire array.

-To get the indexed answer
+To get the indexed answer I do

-np.array(['MR' in s for s in nparr.flat]).reshape(nparr.shape)
+   In [6]: np.array(['MR' in s for s in nparr.flat]).reshape(nparr.shape)

-which flattens and before looking for substring and then creates the new indexed answer with the right shape.
+   Out[6]:
    array([[ True, False],
    	  [False, False],
       	  [False, False]], dtype=bool)

+which flattens an array before looking for the substring using list comprehension and then creates the new indexed answer with the right shape.

-if you want to go select only one column  you can do like this
+If you want to go select only one column  you can do like this:

-np.array(['MR' in s for s in a[0:,1].flat])
+   In [8]: np.array(['MR' in s for s in nparr[0:,1].flat])
+   Out[8]: array([False, False, False], dtype=bool)